solygambas/kotlin-projects/playground/25-guessing-game/README.md

 - holding game logic and data in a view model.
 - adding messages to logcat.
 - holding the result of the game in a second view model via a factory class.
+- using live data.
+- protecting properties and methods in a view model.
+- adding a game over property.

 Based on [Head First Android Development: A Brain-Friendly Guide](https://www.amazon.com/Head-First-Android-Development-Brain-Friendly/dp/1449362184) by David Griffiths and Dawn Griffiths (2021).